Find Affordable College Courses

 75 Yearly Graduations

 The 12th most popular school in the country for teaching students with disabilities majors who are seeking their bachelor's degree is Utah State University.
 Roughly 27,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,042 per year, while in-state graduate students, on average, pay $6,534 per year.
-The teaching students with disabilities program at Utah State University awarded 75 bachelor's degrees during the 2020-2021 school year.
-About 93% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $6,763 per year.
+During the most recent year for which we have data, 75 people received their bachelor's degree in teaching students with disabilities from USU.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 92% were women.

 #13